The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Seljalandsfoss waterfall

 Seljalandsfoss is one of the best-known waterfalls in Iceland.
-It is approx. 60 meters tall and it is breathtakingly beautiful.
+It is approx. Sixty meters tall, and it is breathtakingly beautiful.

 It is a must to visit Seljalandsfoss when visiting the south coast, you will not regret it!

-A path leads you behind the waterfall, but do bring a raincoat as you will get soaking wet from the drizzle.
+A path leads you behind the waterfall, but do bring a raincoat, as you will get soaked by the drizzle.

 Seljalandsfoss - the view from behind the waterfall